petiatgithub/quantum-hackaton-2025-destroyers/README.md

     *   Use the `fidelity` function to evaluate the performance of a compiled circuit.

 3. Visualize the process:
-    *   Create diagrams or animations to illustrate ion movements and gate interactions.
+    *   Create diagrams or animations to illustrate ion shuttling and gate interactions.
     *   Use visualization tools to debug and optimize your compiler.

-4. Explore additional resources:
-    *   [NetworkX Documentation](https://networkx.org/documentation/stable/): Understand how to work with graphs and perform pathfinding.

 Good luck!